Gidget19893161/Cocktail-hat/README.md

 # Cocktail-hat

-GPIO inverter for Raspberry Pi based CocktailPi machine.
-To be used with the custom designed Cocktail-Hat
+GPIO inverter for Raspberry Pi-based CocktailPi machine.
+To be used with the custom-designed Cocktail-Hat

 ## What it does
 - Reads GPIO27